How to Manage Money Better and Improve Your Financial Wellbeing

 There’s a reason why we save or spend money in a way that creates the life we love or keeps us trap in a life we dream of leaving behind.

-Again, the one thing that may hold you back is your belief your destined to live in a state of financial stress for the rest of your life.
+Again, the one thing that may hold you back is a belief you’re destined to live in a state of financial stress for the rest of your life.

 In my book, You Only Live Once, I asked the readers to complete this sentence: